nghiaho12/Open3D_TrueDepth_registration/README.md

 - Scipy
 - OpenCV

-All the above can be installing using pip
+All the above can be installed using pip
 ```
 pip install open3d
 pip install numpy